-Additionally, the red pulp is the storage location for platelets and also stores leukocytes, which are then delivered as needed.
+In addition, the red pulp is the storage location for platelets and also stores leukocytes, which are then delivered when needed.
 Furthermore, pre-damaged blood cells are broken down or substances that can cause diseases are separated.

-The thymus is located behind the breastbone and is a lymphatic organ without an excretory duct.
+The thymus is located behind the breastbone and is a lymphatic organ that does not have an excretory duct.
 The organ consists of two asymmetrical lobes that are connected to each other.
 Connective tissue structures further divide these lobes into small sections.
 Here, T-lymphocytes mature in preparation for their role in immune defense.

-In neonates, the thymus is still quite large (about 30 grams in weight), but then regresses during puberty until it weighs only about 18 grams in adulthood.
+In neonates, the thymus is still quite large (about 30 grams in weight), but then regresses during puberty until it finally weighs only about 18 grams in adulthood.
 It is normal for the thymus to become fatty, and glandular tissue disappears.
-These fatty deposits serve no function.
+These fatty deposits serve no purpose.

 The functions of the thymus are of a more general nature and involve the formation and differentiation of T-lymphocytes, which are especially important for immune defense during childhood.
-Under the microscope, the tissues of the thymus show an outer layer with a high cell volume.
-Located on the inside is marrow containing Hassall’s corpuscles,whose function is not yet clear.
+Under a microscope, the tissues of the thymus show an outer layer that has a high cell volume.
+Located on the inside is marrow containing Hassall’s corpuscles, whose function is not yet clear.

 The tonsils are lymphoid organs as well.
 They are located inside the oral cavity and the throat.
-They include the palatine tonsils, the adenoids (pharyngeal tonsils),the tubal tonsils and lingual tonsils.
-Together they form Waldeyer’s throat ring, which is well supplied with blood during colds and visible when the mouth is opened.
+They include the palatine tonsils, the adenoids (pharyngeal tonsils), the tubal tonsils and lingual tonsils.
+Together they form the Waldeyer’s throat ring, which is abundantly supplied with blood during colds and is visible when the mouth is opened.

 All tonsils contain lymph follicles.
-Inside of them, the B-lymphocytes multiply as part of the specific immune response.
-In case of close contact with pathogens, an even stronger forming of lymphocytes is triggered.
-This causes the tonsils to swell, which is perceived as an extremely painful process.
+Within them, the B-lymphocytes multiply as part of the specific immune response.
+In case of close contact with pathogens, an even stronger formation of lymphocytes is triggered.
+This causes the tonsils to swell, which results in an extremely painful sensation when swallowing.

 The tonsils are an important part of the immune system.
-They are designed to prevent pathogens from entering.
-The tonsils are significantly larger in children; however, starting from puberty they become much smaller.
-In adults, the tonsils hardly have any important functions left, because they mainly serve in the development of the immune system.
-During examinations, swollen tonsils are clearly visible when the mouth is opened.
-Tonsils function as an early warning system and control the various access points through which germs can penetrate.
+They are designed to prevent pathogens from causing harm to the body.
+Tonsils are significantly larger in children; however, after the beginning of puberty, they become much smaller.
+In adults, tonsils hardly have any important functions left, because they mainly serve the purpose of developing the immune system.
+During medical examinations, swollen tonsils are clearly visible when the mouth is opened.
+Tonsils function as an early warning system that a pathogen has entered the body and control the various access points through which germs can penetrate.

 Structure of the tonsils

-The tonsils are part of the mucosa-associated lymphoid tissue (MALT).
+Tonsils are part of the mucosa-associated lymphoid tissue (MALT).
 On closer inspection, crypts can be seen (indentations).
 They exist to increase the surface area.
-In adults, the total surface area of the tonsils amounts to about 300 cm².
+In adults, the total surface area of tonsils is about 300 cm².

-The surface consists of stratified squamous epithelium.
+The surface consists of a stratified squamous epithelium.
 In these indentations with their spongy surface, pathogens can “get stuck” easily.
 Pathogens that are already known to the immune system can be detected at this point.
 However, unknown pathogens can penetrate further.
-The tonsils are actually a collection of lymph nodes, which differentiate themselves like connective tissue.
-Structurally, however, all the tonsils are the same. they are also all located below the mucosa.
+The tonsils are actually a collection of lymph nodes, which differentiate themselves like connective tissues.
+Structurally, however, all tonsils are the same.
+In addition, they are all located below the mucosa.

 Diseases of the Lymphatic System

 If a disease of the lymphatic tissue is not detected and treated early enough, it can spread.
-The best example for this is tonsillitis, which can cause serious health issues, such as endocarditis, if left untreated.
+The best example of such a case is with the development of tonsillitis, which can cause serious health issues, such as endocarditis, if left untreated.

-Hodgkin’s lymphoma is a very aggressive disease and targets the lymphatic system.
-Symptoms include swollen lymph nodes that are not painful.
+Lymphomas can be both benign or malignant disorders of the Lymphatic system.
+One type of malignant lymphoma is Hodgkin’s lymphoma.
+Symptoms include painless, swollen lymph nodes.
 Other signs include fatigue, weight loss and fever.
 The earlier the disease is diagnosed, the greater the chances of recovery.

 Diseases of the Spleen

-Tonsillitis is an inflammation of the tonsils; the palatine tonsils are mostly affected.
-In medical terms, it is referred to as angina tonsillaris.
-This is an acute bacterial infection.
-Streptococci often cause it, but other pathogens are possible as well.
-These include staphylococci or pneumococci.
+Tonsillitis describes inflammation of the tonsils; the palatine tonsils are mostly affected.
+In medical terms, it is referred to as angina tonsillitis and usually caused by an acute bacterial infection.
+While streptococci are the commonest pathogen, other pathogens may include staphylococci or pneumococci.